CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 July 11th, at 10 AM**,** the Cornerstone church family will offer "hybrid" worship in the SANCTUARY and via ZOOM.

-Scripture Reading: Matthew 13:1-23
+Scripture Reading: Matthew 13:24-43

-Sermon Title: God's Extravagance
+Sermon Title: God's Kingdom Is Like This

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support ministries that help us eradicate systemic poverty and dismantle structural racism.